zohde/rbk-toy-problems-1/facebook_sql_design/README.md

 Facebook User has many Likes and many Post
 Post has many Likes, many Comments and one User Comment has a User
-Likes has many Users and one Post
+Likes has one User and one Post

 * [ ] Optional question for your brain: User to User has Friendship.